cfoust/sour/README.md

   * [X] Add CTF assets to the base game
   * [X] Fix the minimap
   * [X] Figure out why the snout skin is only rendering as green
+* [X] Upgrade the Emscripten version to the latest
 * [ ] Repair or port shaders that were disabled in the game upgrade
   * [ ] Fix the water shader so it works again
   * [ ] Fix the outline shader (pressing 7 in edit mode)